 #6 – Mechanical Finishing

-Rather than one type of process, mechanical finishes encompass an assortment of methods used to affect the surface of aluminum extrusions.
+Rather than one type of process, mechanical finishes encompass an assortment of methods used to affect the surface of aluminum parts.
 Common examples include abrasive blasting, grinding, and polishing.

 Instead of applying chemicals, mechanical force is applied using abrasive media to smooth the aluminum’s surface.
 This can improve its appearance or prepare it for another finishing process.

 Commonly seen in more artistic applications, sublimation is a process for creating colored patterns on aluminum.
 The patterns are transferred from a film wrapping onto the aluminum surface using heat.

 A popular choice for sublimation in extruded aluminum is to create a wood pattern.
 This allows designers to have more flexibility in the products they create.
 Like creating outdoor furniture or window frames with a wooden appearance that has improved durability and lighter weight from the aluminum.

 A cheaper alternative to anodizing, Alodine coatings can be used to enhance the passivating oxide layer on the surface of aluminum products, improving corrosion resistance.
 While the Alodine chem film is not as strong or wear resistant as anodized aluminum, it has a high electrical conductivity that may be necessary for some applications.

 It should be noted however that the Alodine solution is not as environmentally sustainable as other options on this list.